Joseph Smith: Arrest and death at hands of a mob

 Also on April 18, Smith excommunicated the dissenters from the church, alleging they were plotting to kill him.
 In response, Law and others formed the True Church of Jesus Christ of Latter Day Saints, which taught Smith was once a true prophet but had since fallen into sin.
 On May 23, Law and Foster testified before the grand jury in Carthage, which issued indictments against Smith for "adultery, fornication, and perjury".
 On May 26, Smith responded with another public denial.

 On June 7, the dissidents published the first issue of the Nauvoo Expositor, a four-page tract which "exposed" Smith's secret practice of polygamy and his intention to establish a theocracy.
 The paper similarly decried Smith's recent doctrines of many Gods".
 Arguing the Expositor would provoke a new round of violence against the Mormons, the Nauvoo City Council declared the newspaper a public nuisance, and Smith ordered the Nauvoo Legion to assist the police force in destroying its printing press.
 During the council debate, Smith vigorously urged the council to order the press destroyed, not realizing that destroying a newspaper was more likely to incite an attack than any of the newspaper's accusations.
 On June 11, a warrant was issued for Smith's arrest on the charge of inciting a riot resulting in the destruction of the Expositor.
 Destruction of the newspaper provoked a strident call to arms from Thomas C. Sharp, editor of the Warsaw Signal and longtime critic of Smith.

 Lt.
 General Joseph Smith's last public address was on June 18, to the Nauvoo Legion.

 On June 12, Constable David Bettisworth arrived in Nauvoo to place Joseph Smith under arrest and convey him to Carthage, but Smith was again freed by the municipal court.
 Bettisworth left but promised to return.
 Fearing further arrest attempts and mob violence, Smith mobilized the Nauvoo Legion on June 18 and declared martial law.

 Officials in Carthage responded by mobilizing a small detachment of the state militia, and Governor Ford intervened, threatening to raise a larger militia unless Smith and the Nauvoo City Council surrendered themselves.
 Smith initially fled across the Mississippi River to avoid arrest, but shortly returned and surrendered to Ford after he was given assurances of his safety.
 On June 25, Smith and his brother Hyrum arrived in Carthage to stand trial for inciting a riot.
 Once the Smiths were in custody, the charges were increased to treason, preventing them from posting bail.
-John Taylor and Willard Richards voluntarily joined the Smiths in the Carthage Jail.
+John Taylor, Willard Richards, and Dan Jones voluntarily joined the Smiths in the Carthage Jail.
 John S. Fullmer and Cyrus H. Wheelock visited the prisoners in jail, smuggling two pistols to Joseph in the process.